-MLB Rumors: Bryce Harper Now A Long Shot In Philadelphia, Fans Prepared To Boo Him If/When He Returns To Town
+MLB Rumors: Bryce Harper Now A Long Shot In Philadelphia, Fans Prepared To Boo Him When He Returns To Town

-In the latest round of Bryce Harper-related Major League Baseball (MLB) rumors, it seems that Philadelphia Phillies fans, now taking stock of the fact that their team is unlikelier by the minute to sign the star right-fielder, are preparing to “boo” him when he comes to town.
+In the latest round of Bryce Harper-related Major League Baseball (MLB) rumors, it seems that Philadelphia Phillies fans, now taking stock in the fact that their team is unlikelier by the minute to sign the star right-fielder, are preparing to “boo” him when he comes to town.

-As The Washington Post reports, weeks of speculation that Harper is this close to signing with the Phillies has given the City of Brotherly Love’s baseball fans a raging case of Bryce Harper fatigue.
-Not helping matters is the fact that the Phils and Harper appear to be miles apart on negotiations (more on that in the next paragraph), and it appears as if Harper (or more specifically, his agent) are moving on to another team and other city.
+As The Washington Post reports, weeks of speculation that Harper was close to signing with the Phillies has given the City of Brotherly Love’s baseball fans a raging case of Bryce Harper fatigue.
+Not helping matters is the fact that the Phils and Harper appear to be miles apart on negotiations (more on that in the next paragraph), and it appears as if Harper (or more specifically, his agent) are moving on to another team and another city.

-Specifically, as reported Thursday by The Inquisitr, Harper wants $300 million over ten years as a starting point.
+Specifically, as reported Thursday by The Inquisitr, Harper wants $300 million over 10 years as a starting point.
 The Phillies are willing to spend money, but not that kind of money.
 The team is reportedly offering something in the neighborhood of $270 million over that period of time, and Harper is reportedly prepared to walk.

 “The Phillies have made their offer and it hasn’t moved.
 Now they have a feeling that they’re not as likely to get him, at least right now.
 It’s not the biggest offer from what I can tell.”